-There are the obvious things: throw away all the boxes of junk in the basement that he moved here after he split with Bertha and has not opened in ten years, with stuff like Claudia's tuition receipts.
+There are the obvious things: throw away all the boxes of junk in the basement that he moved here after he split with Isabel and has not opened in ten years, with stuff like Claudia's tuition receipts.
 (I have opened the boxes.)
 Claudia is married, expecting a baby.
 Claudia graduated from college over ten years ago.
 It's safe to throw those papers away.
 Really.

 We can also toss the calendars from 1990 that Primo saw the other day when he was moving boxes so the plumber could get to something.
 Primo didn't throw them away because 1. it wasn't in the scope of the move the boxes project and 2. the calendars had trains on them.

 The big things: Sell this house and move back to someplace warm.
 I love Primo and mostly like living here but I hate the winter weather.